- Many customers have complained that they can't use obfuscated servers on NordVPN.

 All in all, if your NordVPN obfuscated servers don’t seem to work, it’s usually caused by the NordLynx protocol.

 Simply switching to OpenVPN should let you enable obfuscated servers once more and use them without significant effort.

-Ultimately, if nothing works, you can try switching to another VPN service that has obfuscation support, such as Surfshark.
+Ultimately, if nothing works, you can try switching to another VPN service that has obfuscation support, such as Private Internet Access.